A fee-only financial advisor earns transparent compensation directly from clients, offers unbiased advice, and limits conflicts of interest.

 Do you have a clean regulatory background?

-What education and certification qualifications?
+What education and certification qualifications do you have?

 Is financial advice provided for investments only, financial planning only, or both investments and financial planning?